CreatorDev/openwrt-old/README.md

 **Note:**

 1. 6loWPAN IP has been hardcoded to 2001:1418:0100::1/48.
-You can change that by editing /etc/config/network script and restarting it.
+You can change that by editing /etc/config/network script and restarting the network daemon.

         $root@OpenWrt:/# /etc/init.d/network restart

-2. You can enable WiFi by default by following below steps :-
+2. You can enable WiFi by default by following below steps:
     - set ssid and password for WiFi either at compile time from file target/linux/pistachio/base-files/etc/uci-defaults/config/wireless

             config wifi-iface